w3f/PSPs/PSPs/drafts/psp-22.md

 ```

 ### Errors
-Suggested methods returns `Result`.
-Methods will revert the transaction and return Result with Error from this list:
+Suggested methods reverts the transaction and return Result with Error from this list:

 ```rust
  /// PSP22Error